wolfgangasdf/sfsyncbrowser/README.md

 * Define "permanent syncs" for backup and synchronization
   * Works also well with Android devices via ssh also without root (SSHelper etc) where the file attributes (time etc) sometimes can't be set.
   * It keeps a local database to keep track of changes (remote / local) without the need for full syncs.
-  * You can define subsets for partial syncs (faster), while the same cache database is used.
+  * You can define subsets for partial syncs (faster); the same cache database is used.

 ### More information